 Newer master-planned community with walkable Town Center, everyday amenities, and Orange County convenience

-Aliso Viejo is Orange County's youngest major master-planned community, built from ranch land in the 1990s with an explicit focus on community amenities and walkability.
-Unlike Laguna Niguel's ridge-top drama or Lake Forest's sprawl, Aliso Viejo has a genuine Town Center — shops, restaurants, offices, and housing clustered around plazas.
+Aliso Viejo is one of Orange County's youngest major master-planned communities, built from ranch land beginning in 1982, with most of its growth through the 1990s, and an explicit focus on community amenities and walkability.
+Unlike Laguna Niguel's ridge-top drama or Lake Forest's sprawl, Aliso Viejo has a genuine Town Center: shops, restaurants, offices, and housing clustered around plazas.
 The architecture is contemporary, not restrictive.
 Parks and schools are planned into every neighborhood.
-For buyers seeking newer homes, well-regarded schools, and a sense of community structure without cloistered control, this is the South OC template.
+With newer homes, well-regarded schools, and a sense of community structure without cloistered control, this is the South OC template.

 The Big Picture

 Aliso Viejo sits in the central foothills between Laguna Beach (5 miles west) and the I-5 corridor (5 miles east).
-Freeway access is via Aliso Creek Road to I-5 or CA-73.
+Freeway access is via Aliso Creek Road to CA-73, or El Toro Road and Alicia Parkway to I-5.
 The topography is rolling hills and canyons, less dramatic than Laguna Niguel, more accessible than Lake Forest.
 The Town Center sits at the geographic and commercial heart of the planned community.
 The city was officially incorporated on July 1, 2001, making it Orange County's youngest incorporated city.
-Everything feels relatively new; few buildings predate 1995.
+Everything feels relatively new; the first homes date to 1982 and most of the city was built out through the 1990s and early 2000s.

 The market is a mix of detached single-family homes, condos, and townhomes, which means citywide medians can look meaningfully different depending on which property type the data reflects.
 Detached homes generally trend higher than condos and townhomes, and the citywide median across all home types is therefore typically pulled below detached pricing.
 Town Center-adjacent homes command a walkability premium.
-Lot sizes are compact — typically around 0.15–0.35 acres.
-Most homes are roughly 15–30 years old, well-maintained and frequently updated by owner-occupants.
+Lot sizes are compact by Orange County standards.
+Most homes are roughly 20–40 years old, well-maintained and frequently updated by owner-occupants.
 New construction is rare, which keeps inventory tight.
 Verify current pricing and the right comp set with a licensed agent for any specific budget.

 The Tradeoffs